keighty/datastructures/ruby/madlibs/README.md

 ###Laughter ensues.

 1. ask user for an adjective, body part, and a noun.
-2. repeat the story with the appropriate
+2. repeat the story with the given words substituted.
+3. profit.

 ##Funny examples:
 A dog is a short way to run a number of paws together, using white methods, without having to write an explicit lawn.
 The dog lawn is a generator of specific birds, each one of which is defined to hold a set of grasshoppers and their crackers.